AlpTuna/VideoSearcher-Agentic-AI/README.md

 AZURE_OPENAI_DEPLOYMENT=your_deployment_name
 ```
 ### 6. Agent Instructions & Prompts
-The Manager Agent's logic is loaded from an external text file stored in `Agentic AI Testing/prompts_archive/` for easier editing.
+The Manager Agent's logic is loaded from an external text file stored in `Agentic AI Testing/prompts_archive/` for easier editing and comparison.

 **To try a new prompt experiment:**
 1. Create a new text file in `Agentic AI Testing/prompts_archive/` (e.g., `manager_instruction_v3.txt`).